asm0dey/ultimate-docker-image/slides.md

 FROM bellsoft/liberica-runtime-container:jdk-musl as builder

 COPY . /app
-RUN cd /app && ./gradlew build
+RUN cd /app && ./gradlew build -xtest

 FROM bellsoft/liberica-runtime-container:jre-crac-slim as optimizer